Josh Allen Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Allen threw a touchdown pass in three of those outings against the Jets, and threw multiple TDs twice.
+- Allen threw a touchdown pass in three of those matchups against the Jets, and threw multiple touchdown passes two times.

-- The 276.8 yards per game the Jets are conceding through the air makes them the NFL's 30th-ranked pass defense.
+- The Jets have the NFL's 30th-ranked pass defense this season, surrendering 276.8 yards per game through the air.

-- The Jets' defense is 19th in the NFL, conceding 1.6 passing touchdowns per game.
+- At 1.6 passing TDs allowed per game, the Jets defense is ranked 19th in the league.

 Recent Performances